threefoldfoundation/www_threefold_io/content/tft/index.md

 <br>

-*While we believe in digital currencies, ThreeFold is not a typical "crypto" project.
-Learn more here.*
+*Not interested in digital currencies?
+Learn how we're adapting things in our [next chapter](/next).*

 <br>